 Advice for Private Tenants

-- Reference to useful information for Tenants, Managing Agents & Landlords: Useful information for Tenants and Landlords - An easy reference for frequently asked questions.
+- Reference to useful information for Tenants, Managing Agents & Landlords: Useful information for Tenants and Landlords - an easy guide for frequently asked questions.

-- Top Tips for Assured Shorthold Tenants: Gives useful tips on the legal requirements of renting, how to deal with disputes and what to expect from your landlord.
+- Top Tips for Assured Shorthold Tenants: Useful tips about the legal requirements when renting, how to deal with disputes and what to expect from your landlord.

 - Assured and Assured Shorthold Tenancies Guide for Tenants: This guide explains the most important features of tenants’ and landlords’ rights and responsibilities.

-- Damp and Mould Advice: Information and advice on how to prevent and treat damp and mould in your home.
+- Damp and Mould Advice: Advice on how to prevent and treat damp and mould in your home.

 - How to rent: A guide for tenants and landlords in the private rented sector.
-It provides a checklist and more detailed information on each stage of the process.
+It provides a checklist and more detailed advice on each stage of the process

 What is the role of the Private Sector Housing Team?

 We provide support and advice to privately renting tenants, homeowners and private landlords.
 The team work towards ensuring warm, safe, healthy homes for all private tenure residents.

 Poor housing has a direct link to poor health, comfort and mental wellbeing.
 Hence we work to improve poor housing conditions which impact upon this.